-Item Uncertainties Effect if actual results differ from assumptions Pooled property funds Valuation techniques are used to determine the carrying amount of pooled property funds.
+Effect if actual results differ from Item Uncertainties assumptions Pooled property funds Valuation techniques are used to determine the carrying amount of pooled property funds.
 Where possible these valuation techniques are based on observable data but where this is not possible the fund valuer uses the best available data.
-Changes in the valuation assumptions used, together with significant changes in rental growth, vacancy levels or the discount rate could affect the fair value of property-based investments by up to 10% i.e. an increase or decrease of £18.5m, on carrying values of £184.7m.
+Changes in the valuation assumptions used, together with significant changes in rental growth, vacancy levels or the discount rate could affect the fair value of property-based investments by up to 10% i.e. an increase or decrease of £15.6m, on carrying values of £156.1m.
+Infrastructure funds Investments are not publicly listed and as such there is a degree of estimation involved in the valuation, which relies on valuation of the underlying assets in similar way to property funds.
+Changes in the valuation assumptions used, together with significant changes in rental growth, vacancy levels or the discount rate could affect the fair value of property-based investments by up to 10% i.e. an increase or decrease of £20.7m, on carrying values of £207.0m.